PO Box 26366

 Puppetry exists at the crossroads between theatre and visual arts.
-As an interdisciplinary art, puppetry programs have the flexibility to encompass research, writing, design, planning, engineering, building, and performance.
+As an interdisciplinary art form, puppetry programs are highly adaptable and have the flexibility to encompass research, writing, design, planning, engineering, building, and performance.
 Barefoot Puppet Theatre’s programs receive enthusiastic reviews from children, educators, and parents.
-All programs can be tailored to a variety of age groups with a focus that fits the needs of your classroom and curriculum.
-Listed below are some samples of past programming ideas to help inspire you.
+We are accustomed to tailoring our programming to dovetail with your needs and are able to lead some sessions virtually or in a hybrid manner.
+Our current offerings include, but are not limited to:

 - Puppetry 101: Thinking Outside the Socks – Our most popular program!
-In this customizable workshop, we introduce students (and teachers!) to the five basic types of puppets (hand, rod, shadow, marionette, and object).
+In this customizable workshop, we introduce the five basic types of puppets (hand, rod, shadow, marionette, and object).
 Puppeteers demonstrate the different types of puppets and guide participants in basic puppet manipulation.
 A dash of history, a handful of contemporary examples in movies/television, and a pinch of geography round out this interactive experience.
-(All Ages and Teachers)
+In-person or virtual.
+(Adaptable to all ages.)

 - Spring into Puppetry: A STEAM-powered workshop that explores puppet mechanisms with a focus on springs (extension and compression) and levers.
 In-person or virtual.
 (Recommended for Grades 3-adult.
 Adaptable to most ages.)